 CDN bridges the distance between the main server and the user’s location.
 It hosts your site assets on globally-spread servers to minimize the response time for user requests.

-CDN is one of the surest ways to shave off the extra seconds in your site load time.
+CDN is one of the surest ways to increase your website speed.
 A faster loading site enhances your SEO performance.

 But are you optimizing your CDN to maximize its SEO value for your business?

 7 Best CDN SEO Tips to Boost your Rankings

 1. Ensure that your CDN Exists on your Subdomain

 Are you unknowingly linking out your SEO value to your CDN provider’s domain?